decent-im/prosody-modules/mod_inject_ecaps2/README.markdown

 Description
 ===========

-This module injects ecaps2 elements in the presence once the legacy caps (XEP-0115) are received.
+This module injects [XEP-0390: Entity Capabilities 2.0] elements in the presence once the legacy caps (XEP-0115) are received.

 Compatibility
 =============